pmeiclx/scala_gear_simulation/README.md

 ========

 ## Introduction
-A simulation of gears using actors and scala-swing in Scala 2.8-Snapshot.
+A simulation of gears using actors and scala-swing with Scala 2.8.final.
 To get familiar with the scala actors I wrote a small simulation:

 - The ActorApplication creates 40 gears with random speed.